Mezcalito/puppet-ferm/README.md

 ### Class: `ferm`

-`ferm` The ferm class performs all steps needed to the use of ferm such as package installation and configuration.
+ The ferm class performs all steps needed to the use of ferm such as package installation and configuration.
 Specific rules can be added later with ferm::rule or specific classes.

 **Parameters within `ferm`**: